slatedocs/slate/source/includes/_behavioral_data.md

 });
 ```

-The click_through resource should be called when a user clicks on a search result (this can often be done from the product detail page).
-Pass in the search term and, optionally, the item clicked on so we can learn which items are receiving clicks from which terms and increase their ranking in the autocomplete index.
-If your autocomplete has multiple sections, also pass in the autocomplete_section param with the appropriate section name.
+The `click_through` resource should be called when a user clicks on a search result (this can often be done from the product detail page).
+Pass in the search `term` and, optionally, the `item` clicked on so we can learn which items are receiving clicks from which terms and increase their ranking in the autocomplete index.
+If your autocomplete has multiple sections, also pass in the `autocomplete_section` parameter with the appropriate section name.

 ### HTTP Request